The City of Liverpool CollegeJournalism — NCTJ Level 5 Diploma (September start) - The City of Liverpool College

 Qualifications

-Study the NCTJ Diploma at the award-winning Liverpool School of Journalism at City of Liverpool College – Merseyside’s only NCTJ-accredited course.
+Study the NCTJ Diploma at the award-winning Liverpool School of Journalism at City of Liverpool College – Merseyside’s only stand-alone NCTJ-accredited course.

 The National Council for the Training of Journalists Diploma is the ONLY qualification you need to pursue a career in journalism.
 This is the industry qualification demanded by editors and is designed to lead directly into a role as a multimedia journalist.
+The City of Liverpool College has been producing excellent journalists on our top-performing NCTJ courses since 1991 and studying here will give you all the skills you need to work as a professional journalist within just 18 weeks.

-By joining one of our courses you will receive a top-class grounding in the essentials required to land a job in journalism, from shorthand to essential journalism, media law to public affairs, all delivered by industry professionals.
+By joining one of our courses, you will receive a top-class grounding in the essentials required to land a job in journalism, from shorthand to essential journalism, media law to public affairs, all delivered by industry professionals.
+You will also learn how to plan, film and edit video packages as part of our Video Journalism module, an important skill for multimedia journalists.
+As part of the course, you will have guest lecturers from editors, journalists take part in news days, court reporting visits and build a professional journalism portfolio.

-Our students are guaranteed work experience, undertaking a placement at the Liverpool Echo and also have the chance to cover events across the city for a variety of other media outlets.
+Our students are guaranteed work experience, undertaking a placement at the Liverpool Echo Newsroom and can cover events across the city for a variety of other media outlets.
+Students benefit from individual support from tutors who provide mentoring throughout the course and post-course guidance.

 Learn all about us and what we do on our dedicated Twitter page @colcjournalism.